 - In some cases, a kitty biting your face is not as positive.
 It can be a sign of stress or anger.
 When your kitty feels off, she may try to let you know by biting at your face, which can sometimes be harder than the playful nip.
 Felines can feel threatened, like when a new person or animal is in the house.
 This can happen when an owner comes home from a long day.
 Some cats will express their disdain for being left alone with an angry chomp.
 An angry pet can show aggressive behaviors, even towards their favorite humans.

 - In some cases, a kitty biting your nose means they need something like food or that there is something wrong that they believe requires your attention.
-They might be sick, in pain, worried, or something could be wrong with another family member.
+They might be sick, in pain, worried, depressed, or something could be wrong with another family member.
 This can include a new kitty or other pet in the house that they deem a threat.

-The way a feline bites your nose is an indication of what is motivating that behavior.
+The way a feline bites at your nose is an indication of what is motivating that behavior.
 If it is a soft, playful nip, they likely are showing affection or want to play.
 A rougher bite followed by more or accompanied by other odd behavior is a sign something is amiss and may need further investigation.
 Pay attention to when the biting happens and what is going on around your pet at the time.
 Learn what is triggering this action, especially if it comes on suddenly.
-Any behavior that is uncharacteristic of a pet should be paid attention to.
+Any behavior that is uncharacteristic of a pet must not be ignored.
 It is best to contact your veterinarian if this kind of interaction continues, is out of character, or starts to get very aggressive.
 Your pet may be injured, sick, or even have a chemical imbalance or another issue that makes her more aggressive.

 Why Does My Kitten Bite My Nose?